 Bhutan is like nowhere else in the world.
 Shut off to tourists until 1974, half a century later the last great Himalayan kingdom is still shrouded in mystery.
 One reason for this is the country’s tourist tariff, which sees visitors paying $200 per day.
 However, this includes all accommodation, transport, food, and a guide, so it’s actually pretty reasonable – and there are convincing reasons for it too.

-The tariff stops Bhutan from being overrun, allowing it to protect its timeless traditions, breathtaking landscape, and rare wildlife (including the enigmatic snow leopard).
+The tariff stops Bhutan from being overrun with tourists, allowing it to protect its timeless traditions, breathtaking landscape, and rare wildlife (including the enigmatic snow leopard).
 The villages here are home to ancient monasteries, golden-roofed temples, red-robed monks, and valleys that echo with tinkling yak bells.
 A carbon-negative country, Bhutan is as close to a Shangri-La as you can find in our developed world.

 4. Finland